 Alimony reform in Florida appears to be on hold for 2014.
 The pressures of an election year seem to have taken a toll on those seeking significant alimony reform this year.
 Supporters of reform however are not likely to give up and the issue may ...
 Read More » about Alimony Reform in 2014

-A recent Central Florida case was heard by the District Court of Appeals which determined that a trial court erred by allowing the cost of contributions to a 401(k) and a Flexible Spending Account (FSA) to be deducted from the former wife’s income for the purposes of determining available income for alimony.
+A recent Central Florida case was heard by the District Court of Appeals which determined that a trial court erred by allowing the cost of contributions to a 401(k) and a Flexible Spending Account (FSA) to be deducted from the former wife’s income ...
+Read More » about Impact of FSA and 401(k) deductions on Alimony Calculations

 If you are getting ready to start paying, or receiving child support payments, there is a good chance you will have to start working with the Florida State Disbursement Unit (FLSDU).
-The Disbursement Unit is a state run organization that provides a central location for people to pay and receive child support payments.
+The Disbursement Unit is a state run organization that provides a ...
+Read More » about Paying or Receiving Child Support From The Florida Disbursement Unit